-The BCBS issued its revised standards on minimum capital requirements for market risk in January 20161 containing a revised boundary between the trading book and non-trading, a revised internal models approach and a revised standardised approach for market risk, a shift from value-at-risk to an expected shortfall measure of risk under stress and the incorporation of the risk of market illiquidity.
-The revised market risk framework will take effect on 1 January 2019.
+The revised standards on minimum capital requirements for market risk, published in January 2016 contain an updated boundary between the trading book and banking book, revised internal models approaches and a revised standardised approach for market risk, a shift from value-at-risk to an expected shortfall measure of risk under stress and the incorporation of the risk of market illiquidity.
+The revised market risk framework is supposed to take effect on 1 January 2019.

-In April 2016, the BCBS has issued the final standards on interest rate risk in the banking book in order to ensure that banks have appropriate capital to cover potential losses and limit incentives for capital arbitrage between the trading book and non-trading book2.
-The final rule set is applicable as of 1 January 2018.
+in April 2016, the BCBS issued the final standards on interest rate risk in the banking book in order to ensure that banks have appropriate capital to cover potential losses and limit incentives for capital arbitrage between the trading book and banking book.
+The final rule set is expected to take effect on 1 January 2018.